 Genotoxicity Testing at Gentronix

-Gentronix specialises in early screening for genotoxicity for a range of industries.
-In addition to classical genotoxicity assays, Gentronix has developed BlueScreen™ HC and GreenScreen® HC which are novel, patented, systems that, unlike earlier assays, detect all known classes of genotoxin.
+Gentronix specialises in genotoxicity testing for a range of industries, at both a screening and regulatory level.
+In addition to classical genotoxicity assays such as the Ames and Micronucleus test, Gentronix has developed BlueScreen™ HC and GreenScreen® HC which are novel, patented, systems that, unlike earlier assays, detect all known classes of genotoxin.

 Gentronix’s research efforts focus on the creation, development and validation of novel technologies and methodologies, primarily for application in in vitro genotoxicity testing.